jordan-gillard/survey-app/README.md

 ## Getting setup
 ### Web Server
 #### Installation
-Development was written in Python 3.8.
-So it is encouraged that users who wish to run the web server use Python 3.8 or higher.
+Development was written in Python 3.7.
+So it is encouraged that users who wish to run the web server use Python 3.7.
 [You can download a compatible Python interpreter here.](https://www.python.org/downloads/)

 #### Downloading the requirements
-Once you have Python 3.8 installed, you can download the requirements from the root directory's `requirements.txt` file by running the following in your terminal:
+Once you have Python 3.7 installed, you can download the requirements from the root directory's `requirements.txt` file by running the following in your terminal:
 ```
 pip install -r requirements.txt